Resources for Teaching Perspective and Open-Mindedness

 Open-Minded Discussion Starters: Videos

-These short videos can be used as discussion starters for talking about ______.
+These short videos can be used as discussion starters for talking about open-mindedness.
 Watch the video before playing them to your students.
 Some of them are simple while others are more complex or abstract.

 Merry M. Merryfield presents alternative practices for teachers that support the development of open-mindedness.
 In the article Four Strategies for Teaching Open-Mindedness, she provides a detailed description of effective ways to teach open-mindedness.
 She concludes the article by stressing teachers choices “can either lead to open-minded and globally-aware citizens, interested and engaged in diverse cultures — or to young adults who know little about the world beyond our borders.”